elwin212/elwin212/README.md

 * 📖 Master of Science in Computer Engineering @ [Stony Brook University](https://www.stonybrook.edu/undergraduate-admissions/programs/ece.php).

-* 💡 Open to collaborating on projects and innovative ideas.
+* 💡 Eager to join hands for exciting projects.

+* 🔍 Exploring new opportunities in the tech industry.

+* 🤝 Ready to team up for tech-driven initiatives.

 * 💻 Currently working on Full-Stack Development